Epstein files: DOJ memo and administration response (July–November 2025)

-Maxwell told Blanche: "I certainly never witnessed the President in any of ― I don't recall ever seeing him in his [Epstein's] house, for instance.
-I actually never saw the President in any type of massage setting.
+Maxwell told Blanche: "I certainly never witnessed the President in any of I don't recall ever seeing him in his [Epstein's] house, for instance.
+I actually never saw the president in any type of massage setting.
 I never witnessed the President in any inappropriate setting in any way.
 The President was never inappropriate with anybody."
-CNN noted that Maxwell lied about her own crimes and the crimes of Epstein in the interview, and that she appeared to be attempting to flatter Trump with statements such as "I admire his extraordinary achievement in becoming the president now," and "I like him, and I've always liked him."
+CNN noted that Maxwell lied about her own crimes and the crimes of Epstein in the interview, and that she appeared to be attempting to flatter Trump with statements such as "I admire his extraordinary achievement in becoming the president now" and "I like him, and I've always liked him."
+Regarding Maxwell's credibility during the two-day interview, Blanche told CNN on September 17 it would be "impossible" for him to assess it, since "to determine whether a witness is credible takes weeks and weeks and weeks".
+He added: "It's really up to the American people to determine if they believe that her answers were credible".
+George Conway remarked that "Todd Blanche's questioning of Ghislaine Maxwell was either (a) completely incompetent; or (b) intentionally crafted not to elicit facts incriminating Trump."
+Blanche responded: "When I interviewed Maxwell, law enforcement didn't have the materials Epstein's estate hid for years and only just provided to Congress."